KiandaBPM/docs/content/docs/platform/administration/subscription.md

-At any time, you can go to Side menu > Subscription to edit any of these settings or to manage Subscription Details, Payment Details and Single Sign-on.
+At any time, you can go to left-hand side menu and **Subscription** to edit any of the settings for the headings above.